 The study found subcutaneous dosing was generally safe and well tolerated, with “modestly higher peptide exposure,” compared to intradermal injection.
 When doses of Nexvax2 given by subcutaneous injection were increased as part of the study, participants did not have an immune response to the higher gluten-derived immunogenic peptides in the vaccine, according to Truitt.

 The use of IL-2 in the serum of the blood as a biomarker for celiac disease was explored in a second study presented at DDW by ImmusanT.
 The study provided the first evidence that an acute gluten challenge in celiac disease patients provokes symptoms that correlate with increase in IL-2, according to Truitt.
 The study found that increases in IL-2 are “highly specific and sensitive to the gluten challenge,” suggesting if could be used for diagnosis in celiac disease patients.

 “For the first time, we have shown a link between elevated serum IL-2 levels and gluten exposure for people with celiac disease,” Truitt said.
 “We have also shown early evidence that Nexvax2 is a safe and tolerable therapeutic vaccine with the potential to induce immune tolerance to gluten.”

-More study is being done in an ongoing Phase 2 clinical trial.
+More study is being done in a larger ongoing Phase 2 clinical trial called RESET CeD.
 Truitt said ImmusanT is looking to bring the “greatly needed new therapy to patients a soon as possible.”